manpanmanpan/manpanmanpan.github.io/_posts/2019-2-18-AB Testing.md

 50% cookies run 10 days  VS  25% cookies run 20 days

 Split our size to run comparable experiment to detect if there are other reasons would impact our results, for example: holiday/ not holiday, weekends or weekdays (accounting for those other sources of variability).
 Or run different experiments for different level of the same feature.

+- Duration: What’s the best time to run it?
+Students going back to college?
+Holidays?
+Weekend vs. weekdays?

+- Exposure: What fraction of traffic you want to expose the experiment to?
+Suggestion is take a small fraction, run multiple tests at the same time (different days: weekend, weekday, holiday).

+- Learning effect: When there’s a new change, in the beginning users may against the change or use the change a lot.
+But overtime, user behavior becomes stable, which is called plateau stage.
+The key thing to measure learning effect is time, but in reality you don’t have that much luxury of taking that much time to make a decision.
+Suggestion: run on a smaller group of users, for a longer period of time.

 ## Calculate the sample size